prajjwalsinghzz14/BlackNWhite/README.md

 # BlackNWhite
 A two players black and white board game.
+It is build on Libgdx framework oF Java.

 ## Basic Rules:

 1. There are two movable circles on the board.
-One circle is black and the other is white.
+One circle is black and the other is white.<br/>
 2. The player can move the two circles to up, down, left and right using a keyboard.<br/>
 -> Black controls: W, S, A, D for moving up, down, left, right respectively.<br/>
 -> White controls: Up, Down, Left, Right for moving up, down, left, right respectively.<br/>